 Social Media is also a good source of TOFU leads due to the sheer volume of daily users on the bigger platforms.
-However, it’s difficult to determine through non-paid social media if your fans or followers have an active interest in what you’re offering.
+However, it’s difficult to determine through non-paid social media if your fans or followers are actively interested in what you’re offering.

 Email may be a promising source of leads if you have good targeted lists.
-But email open rates are currently hovering in the teens for most industries, and click-through rates are even lower2.
+But email open rates are currently hovering in the teens for most industries, and click-through rates are even lower.

-When someone clicks on a PPC ad, you know that he or she has an interest in your product and responding to your message.
-A carefully designed PPC campaign can swiftly move to measure and optimize the results so that each iteration can improve on the lead-qualification process.
+When someone clicks on a PPC ad, you know that he or she is interested in your product and responding to your message.
+A carefully designed PPC campaign can swiftly move to measure and optimize the results so that each iteration can improve the lead-qualification process.